Agent Quick Start

 Meanwhile, the agent sees a ‘waiting’ message.

-On the visitor side click the Accept button to start the session.
+On the visitor side click the Ok button to start the session.

 Notice that while in an Embedded session you will not be able to load ‘non-company’ pages.
 In Embedded the visitor can navigate away; however, this will cause them to leave the session (the agent will get a notification if this happens).
 The good news is the visitor can simply navigate back to the previous page to rejoin the session.
 This is not a problem when in a Universal session.
 Universal creates a ‘new browser’ in both sessions.
 This ‘new browser’ is ‘inside’ your own browser(s).
 You can create new tabs and navigate anywhere using Universal.
 (Useful, perhaps, for looking at a competitor web page (or non-unblu orchestrated pages of your own company’s domain) or to confirm prices or read a news story / watch a video together, or even if you just need to have a lot of tabs open for any given visitor.)